mikedll/cknife/README.md

 ==============

 An Amazon Web Services S3 command line tool, and a few other command line tools.
 Written in Ruby with Thor.
+It depends on the Fog gem for all of its S3 operations.

+Uses multipart uploads with a chunksize of 10 megabytes to keep RAM usage down.

 [Github Link](https://github.com/mikedll/cali-army-knife)